kinik93/Spatial-Transformer-Network-application/README.md

 ## Getting started
 If you want to create your own dataset run [acquisition.cpp](https://github.com/kinik93/Spatial-Transformer-Network-application/blob/master/acquisition.cpp) source file on Windows OS and arrange the dataset folder like us.
-The STN.ipynb script includes the code to train and test the network.
+The [STNtest](https://github.com/kinik93/Spatial-Transformer-Network-application/blob/master/STNtest.ipynb) script includes the code to test the network.

 ### Dataset creation requirements
 The file [acquisition.cpp](https://github.com/kinik93/Spatial-Transformer-Network-application/blob/master/acquisition.cpp) has the following dependecies: